Record delays as number of asylum claims hits highest level for 20 years - NewsBreak

 Record delays as number of asylum claims hits highest level for 20 years

-The number of asylum claims being made in the UK is at its highest level for two decades, with a record backlog of people waiting for a decision.
+The number of asylum claims being made in the UK are at their highest level for two decades, with a record backlog of people waiting for a decision.

-The 63,089 applications in the year to June 2022 is the highest number for any 12-month period since the year to June 2003 when 71,316 applications were made, according to the Home Office.
+The 63,089 applications in the year to June 2022 is the highest for any 12-month period since the year to June 2003 when 71,316 applications were made, according to Home Office figures.

-Officials believe the high grant rate for Albanians – possibly down to more vulnerable people including women and children being processed – is likely to change as the recent rise in small boats arrivals is processed.

-The vast majority of Albanians who entered the system in the past six months – thought to be mainly young men – are yet to have received a decision.
+The high grant rate may be down to more vulnerable people, including women and children, being processed, officials believe.
+It is likely the rate could change as the recent rise in small boats arrivals is processed as the vast majority of Albanians who entered the system in the past six months – thought to be mainly young men – are yet to have received a decision.

 It is more than double the number in March 2020 at the start of the pandemic (51,906) and a new all-time high since current records began in June 2010.